 There are three simple steps:

 Your deposit amount will depend on the agreement with your lender.
 Some of our lenders do offer low deposit car finance options, but some might ask for, for example, 10% of the vehicle’s value.
-This goes towards paying off the depreciation, so the more you can pay upfront, the less you’ll need to pay each month.
+This goes towards paying off the depreciation, so the more you can pay upfront, the less you’ll need to pay each month, and the less interest you’ll pay overall.

 Your monthly repayments will pay off the car’s depreciation.
 You’ll also need to bear in mind the annual percentage rate (APR) which is the interest you’ll pay on top.
-For Zuto customers, this starts at 12.9%, but depends on the lender and your personal circumstances.
+For Zuto customers, this starts at 12.9%, but depends on the lender and your personal circumstances such as your credit rating.

-Just let us know your budget and how much you can afford each month, and we’ll do our best to find you a deal which suits your requirements.
+Just let us know your budget and how much you can afford each month, and we’ll do our best to find you a deal from our panel of lenders which suits your requirements.

-At the end of your contract, you’ll have three choices:
+At the end of your PCP contract, you’ll have three choices:

 Compare the differences between personal contract purchase and hire purchase finance: